daamdaam/webpack-demo/README.md

 ## Webpack to build combined assets

-Below each package.json script is explained.
+Below each webpack cli command is explained.

 #### $ npm run webpackCombined